 Editor’s note: Unfortunately, Hot Tomatoes on North St. is now permanently closed.
 But we’re keeping this local’s tips here in case they decide to reopen in the future.

 Another local’s favorite is Bob’s Italian Foods in Medford.
-The atmosphere is lively, says a local on Chowhound.
-They have a sub counter in the back of the market.
-And a deli with delicious prepared foods.
+The atmosphere is lively, they add.
+They have a sub counter in the back of the market and a deli with delicious prepared foods.

 The third favorite is Tutti Italiano in Wellesley.
 One thing that locals really like is how they slice their lettuce on the deli slicer to get REALLY thin slices.
 They have a second location in Lexington.